The Boy and the Mantle/Three Tests of Chastity

 X

-When she had shriven,
+When she had shriven, and her sins told

 The mantle clothed her in glittering gold